siberianfox/tinygwiki/Github-Notes.md

  * bring in the current studio 4 and studio 6 project files for tinyg and xboot.
 Overwrite any old ones that are there.
  * are there any drivers or other artifacts to add?
 * Update xboot if needed
-* Now make sure dev is fully pushed to github
+* Make sure dev is fully pushed to github
-* Now stash copies of all the directories in a stash directory.
+* Stash copies of all the directories in a stash directory

 Now do the edge branch